stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You create a rope of lightning that pulls your target closer to you then delivers a shock them.*

-Make a spell attack roll vs the Strength defence against one target that you can see within range.
+Make a spell attack roll vs the Strength defence of one target that you can see within range.
 On a hit, it is pulled up to 10 feet in a straight line towards you and then takes 1d8 + your spellcasting ability modifier electric damage if it is within 5 feet of you.

 ## Ray of Frost
 *Evocation Cantrip*<br>